 Concord Terrazzo Company developed the Green Terrazzo System, offering healthier terrazzo products for architects and designers to select for their building projects.
 Green Terrazzo is an epoxy terrazzo system made from renewable ingredients that are not Red Listed.
 This terrazzo product has zero VOCs as well.
 Green Terrazzo produces a high performing and decorative terrazzo floor that will last the lifetime of any building structure.

 Is it your first time hearing about terrazzo or green building, and want to learn more?
 Here at Concord Terrazzo Company, we can be a resource for you in learning more about LEED and how terrazzo may be the material that you have been searching for.
 We can answer any questions you may have or provide a sample for your evaluation.
 We are just a short contact away.
-Email a Concord Terrazzo Company representative for more information: Contact Us
+Email Concord Terrazzo Company for more information: Contact Us